gdm413229/swwmgz_m/ExtendedLore.md

   incident he is decomissioned, and the Doom episodes are classified.
 Zanaveth III attempts to take over the world while it's still recovering from the invasion, fails.
 Hell attempts another invasion of Mars, Doom 2016 happens.
+- 2150: The fight against the last remaining Demons on Earth continues.
+Doom Eternal happens.
-- 2151: The Doom Slayer assassinates the prince of Hell.
-The UAC loses contact with him afterwards.
+- 2151: The UAC loses contact with the Slayer.
 - 2152: The prophecy of Mr. BIG SHOT comes true as the "Great Face In The Sky" reveals itself.
 It is defeated by a single man, one John A. Bortson III.
 - 2153: Reginald E. Griggs Jr. is executed by lethal injection.
 His last words: